Te whakamohoa i Greenslade Reserve

 Greenslade Reserve is temporarily closed from September 2020 until winter 2022.

 The closure is while we make improvements to the underground stormwater pipes and enhance the public space.

 What the project is about

-allow the network to more efficiently collect water during heavy rainfall as more housing is being developed in the area
+- allow the network to more efficiently convey stormwater during heavy rainfall as more housing is being developed in the area

-create an urban wetland and connect the community to its natural environment.
+- create an urban wetland to connect the community to its natural environment

 Working hours will be 7.30am-5pm, Monday to Saturday.

 Some work outside these hours may be required, but we will notify residents if they are likely to be affected.

 We will endeavour to keep noise and vibration levels within acceptable limits as much as possible.